Environment

 What do I need?

-Countrycare projects are often messy so old clothes are the best option.
+Countrycare volunteer days are often messy so old clothes are the best option.
 If you have them, a waterproof jacket and over-trousers are very useful.
 Wellington boots or sturdy walking boots, preferably with steel toecaps, are also recommended.

-Tea and biscuits are supplied 3 times a day, but you will need to bring your own lunch and any cold drinks you may want.
+Tea and biscuits are supplied at twice a day at mid-morning and lunchtime, but you will need to bring your own lunch and any cold drinks you may want.
 All necessary tools and training and support are supplied that you need to complete the project.